Introduction

 Nuggets

-Nuggets are used to supplement your rabbits diet, with essential minerals that may be missing from its hay.
+Nuggets are for supplementing your rabbits diet, with essential minerals missing from its hay.
 The amount of nuggets you feed, must be a judgment call on your part!
 Start small; it is better to give too little than too much, and not all at once.
-However, I have found feeding nuggets with a high fibre content makes balancing your rabbits diet easier.
-Hence, I’m currently feeding nuggets containing 40% fibre.
+Hence, I'm currently feeding nuggets with an analytical content of 40.5% beneficial fibre and 21% raw/crude fibre.

 Feeding Rabbits – Balancing The Diet